Reproducibility in Learning: Heavy-hitters

-\begin{claim}[Learning Heavy-hitters using Statistical Queries] Let $\{D_x\}_{x\in \data}$ be an ensemble of distributions over $\X$, where $D_x$ is supported entirely on a single $x \in \X$.
-Then any statistical query algorithm for the $v$-heavy-hitters problem on this ensemble requires $\Omega(\log |\data|/\log(1/\tau))$ calls to the SQ oracle. \end{claim}
+\begin{claim}[Learning Heavy-hitters using Statistical Queries] Any statistical query algorithm for the $v$-heavy-hitters problem on ensemble $\{D_x\}_{x\in \data}$ requires $\Omega(\log |\data|/\log(1/\tau))$ calls to the SQ oracle. \end{claim}

-\begin{proof} Consider the ensemble $\{D_x\}_{x\in \data}$ on $\data$, where distribution $D_x$ is supported entirely on a single $x \in \data$.
-An adversarial SQ oracle has tolerance $\tau$ to permute the result of a statistical query $\phi$.
+\begin{proof} An SQ algorithm for the $v$-heavy-hitters problem must, for each distribution $D_x$, output set $\{x\}$ with high probability.
+An SQ oracle is allowed tolerance $\tau$ in its response to statistical query $\phi$.
 So, for any $\phi$, there must be some distribution $D_x$ for which the following holds: at least a $\tau$-fraction of the distributions $D_{x'}$ in the ensemble satisfy $|\phi(x') - \phi(x)| \le \tau$.
-Thus, any correct SQ algorithm can rule out at most a $(1-\tau)$-fraction of the distributions in the ensemble with one query.
+Thus, in the worst case, any correct SQ algorithm can rule out at most a $(1-\tau)$-fraction of the distributions in the ensemble with one query.
 If $\data$ is finite, then an SQ algorithm needs at least $\log_{1/\tau} (|\data|)$ queries. \end{proof}